iotJumpway/Intel-Examples/Intel-Arduino-101/Dev-Kit-LED/README.md

 Now it is time to set up your MQTT application mentioned in the steps above.

-1. For this application you can use the applicationand config file from the [https://github.com/TechBubbleTechnologies/IoT-JumpWay-Intel-Examples/tree/master/Intel-Edison/Dev-Kit-LED/Python](https://github.com/TechBubbleTechnologies/IoT-JumpWay-Intel-Examples/tree/master/Intel-Edison/Dev-Kit-LED/Python "https://github.com/TechBubbleTechnologies/IoT-JumpWay-Intel-Examples/tree/master/Intel-Edison/Dev-Kit-LED/Python").
+1. For this application you can use the applicationand config file from the [IoT JumpWay Intel® Edison Dev Kit LED Example](https://github.com/TechBubbleTechnologies/IoT-JumpWay-Intel-Examples/tree/master/Intel-Edison/Dev-Kit-LED/Python "IoT JumpWay Intel® Edison Dev Kit LED Example").

 2. Use the application information you received from steps above to fill out the details below: